-What should I do if I’m a recurring GiveWell donor that wants to switch their donations to GiveWell UK?
+What should I do if I’m a recurring GiveWell donor who wants to switch their donations to GiveWell UK?

 GiveWell UK is a UK Charitable Incorporated Organisation (CIO) with registered charity number #1196392 and the official UK partner of GiveWell.
 Because GiveWell and GiveWell UK are separate entities, we cannot automatically transfer recurring GiveWell donations to GiveWell UK.
 In order to become a recurring GiveWell UK donor please: